Curriculum

 Advanced Removable Prosthodontics

-Diagnosis, treatment planning and clinical treatment of complicated cases requiring advanced skills in removable prosthodontics.
+Diagnosis, treatment planning and modalities including laboratory and clinical applications requiring advanced skills in removable prosthodontics.

 Staff—1.5 sem. hrs.